 Viewing others vs myself

 Oftentimes when I hear other people criticize themselves, I don’t see the flaws they see.
-I see the beauty and elegance of their God-given body.
-I wish they could see the splendor they display and have compassion and grace on themselves.
+I see the beauty and elegance of their God-given body. and wish they could see the splendor they display and have compassion and grace on themselves.
+Here are 23 Self-Love Affirmations to Practice Daily

-I have to admit, I’m the same way with myself.
+I have to admit and same way with myself.
 When it comes to my own flaws, I’m the harshest critic.
 We all are.
 I’m quick to point out every flaw and my insecurities are magnified.
 I see my stomach rolls, the dull skin texture, my dark complexion

 My biggest insecurity